edgi-govdata-archiving/eot-nomination-tool/README.md

 4. Extension should appear now
 <img src="https://raw.githubusercontent.com/mi-lee/presidential-harvest-nomination-tool/master/docs/img/postinstallExtension.png" width="700" align="middle"/>

+## Usage

-5. Go to the URL that your wish to nominate, then click the extension a form will popup with the options to submit your name, email and name of event.
-The title and URL will be autofilled with the current URL of the tab.
+5. Go to the URL that your wish to nominate, then click the extension a form will popup with the options to submit your name and email.
+The title and URL will be autofilled with the current URL of the tab, and on subsequent uses your name/email information will also be pre-filled.
 ![Here](docs/img/presidential-ext.gif)

 7. Move on to the next URL and hit the extension again